MSATS – Safer use of insulin

 Our speakers will share innovative practices addressing safer use of insulin to inspire and equip the audience, ready for translation and replication across systems.

-Emma and Claire discuss why you should be part of our next MSATS webinar.
+In the podcast below, Emma Kirk and Claire Davies discuss why you should be part of our next MSATS webinar.

 Why it’s important